 33.5.1.
 The base SJA provides the SARC with disposition data on DSAID cases resulting from unrestricted reports of sexual assault and independent investigations (see paragraph 19.10) by completing the DSAID Subject Case Disposition form.
 In accordance with DoDI 6495.02, Volume 1, Appendix to Enclosure 12, the data to be provided includes information about: pretrial confinement; punitive, corrective, or discharge actions; command actions; case synopses; and relevant case dates.
-In the event a case does not proceed to trial, or does not result in NJP, disposition information will also include: the type of administrative action (e.g., LOA, LOC, LOR, discharge); whether the administrative discharge is being pursued, the characterization of discharge.
+In the event a case does not proceed to trial, or does not result in NJP, disposition information will also include: the type of administrative action (e.g., LOA, LOC, LOR, discharge); whether the administrative action was for a sexual assault related offense or non-sexual assault related offense; and, if administrative discharge is being pursued, the characterization of discharge.
 Additional DSAID data may also be required as necessary.
 Refer to the VMJD for updates.